rahulinchal/Finding-Best-Score-for-Dry-Beans-Dataset/README.md

 Accuracy score for train data is: 0.6239109898184109 Support vector classifier train score is:  0.6239109898184109
 ---------------------------------------------------------------------------------
-[13:29:22] WARNING: ..\src\learner.cc:1115: Starting in XGBoost 1.3.0, the default evaluation metric used with the objective 'multi:softprob' was changed from 'merror' to 'mlogloss'.
-Explicitly set eval_metric if you'd like to restore the old behavior.
 Accuracy score for test data is: 0.9248285994123409 XGBClassifier test score is:  0.9248285994123409 Accuracy score for train data is: 1.0